- Thursday 04 October 2018

 It is definitely worth mentioning the local Maltese people, who are a delight.
 The locals are very proud of their island and love tourists.
 If you are someone, like me, who is always wary of getting overcharged abroad, Malta is definitely a place where you can let your guard down.
 We got tremendous value for money over there.
 We paid €20 for a boat trip around Gozo and Comino.
 It lasted for about six hours, and there was a BBQ on the boat as well as very cheap alcohol (€1 for a BIG glass of delicious wine).
 Probably the best value I have gotten out of any trip!

-Instead of booking a bus tour, we opted to make our own way to areas like Sliema, Bugibba, Valetta and Mdina.
+Instead of booking a bus tour, we opted to make our own way to areas like Sliema, Bugibba, Valletta and Mdina.
 The bus system is quite frankly better than our own one here in Cork.
-The public bus is €2, and once you get to Valetta- it’s so small that you would not need a hop-on-hop-off tour.
+The public bus is €2, and once you get to Valletta- it’s so small that you would not need a hop-on-hop-off tour.

 However, the boat tour was fantastic value for money and all who visit the stunning island should do one.
 On most of the boats there is also a slide for kids and adults to go down once the boat parks.
 Another tour option would be to book one of the exclusive experiences offered here at Shandon Travel.
 These vary from quad bike tours to food & wine tasting, and from Game Of Thrones locations to private historical walking tours.